 Series of public meetings / consultations were organised by ActionAid Association during the year.
-The meetings conducted through virtual medium focussed on following issues:
+The meetings conducted through virtual medium focused on following issues:

 ActionAid played a key role in drafting "The City We Need Now 3.0 documentation of the World Urban Campaign, UN Habitat.
-Out inputs to the document focussed on the issue sof refugees, gende diversity and climate justice as key drivers of the New Urban Agenda
+Out inputs to the document focused on the issues of persons of concern, gender diversity and climate justice as key drivers of the New Urban Agenda

 - Urban Employment Guarantee Schemes in different states of India - Housing Rights for the Urban Poor. - Policies to Ensure Informal Workers' Rights and Entitlements More than 300 workers gathered physically across six cities and were virtually linked with the national panel consisting of academicians, activists and practitioners working on migrant and informal workers. - E-Shram and Social Security - Women workers and livelihoods during the pandemic - Cooperatives during times of Crisis - ActionAid played a key role in drafting The City We Need Now 3.0 document of the World Urban Campaign, UN Habitat.
-Our inputs to the document focused on the inclusion of the issues of refugees, gender diversity and climate justice as key drivers of the New Urban Agenda.
+Our inputs to the document focused on the inclusion of the issues of PoCs, gender diversity and climate justice as key drivers of the New Urban Agenda.